Which OAuth 2.0 flow should I use?

 prompt=none when you invoke the

 /authorize endpoint.
 This will not display the login dialog or the consent dialog.
+For more information on this, refer to Silent Authentication.
 In addition to that if you call

 /authorize from a hidden iframe and extract the new access token from the parent frame, then the user will not see the redirects happening.